-The Fiji Trades Union Congress National Executive Board consists of a President, three Vice Presidents, one of whom is a woman, the National Secretary, the Assistant National Secretary and the National Treasurer.
+The Fiji Trades Union Congress National Executive Board consists of a President, four Vice Presidents, of whom at least two must be women, the National Secretary, the Assistant National Secretary and the National Treasurer.
+The Chair Youth Committee and the Chair Women’s Committee are appointed as observers in the Committee.
 The Board is elected at the Biennial Conference to serve a two year term.

 Click here to view Our 2018- 2020 National Executive Board Members